 The instrument used by most to record their daily information is the pen and paper.
 It is ubiquitous and carried by all.
 Converting that written information to data has never been easier than with the Tracometry Group of Companies and is just part of our circle of fire.

 At the heart of our circle is the analytics, the ability to be one step ahead of the bad guys with crime analytics, tracking, Calls for Service, Next Event Predictability, all available in our three level solutions.
 Even a 24/7 availability via the Internet for the public of required street level information.
-This ties in to our community solutions with the Pied Piper Project, rejuvenating communities, removal of social problems, which include utilizing all the laws on the books to spring clean society.
-Municipalities have monies owed sitting the hallways and streets, court order monies in fines, court charges and property taxes, our recoupeit, reuniting revenues, collects those monies which are in fact owed to the citizens indirectly.
+This ties into our community solutions with the Pied Piper Project, rejuvenating communities, removal of social problems, which include utilizing all the laws on the books to spring clean society.
+Municipalities have monies owed sitting the hallways and streets, court order monies in fines, court charges, and property taxes, we must collect those monies which are in fact owed to the citizens indirectly.

-All this in the Tracometry Group of Companies, Circle of Fire and it is Your Duty of Care and responsibility.
+All this in the CommSmart Group, Circle of Fire and it is Your Duty of Care and responsibility.